iRamSoft/cuda_color_text/readme/readme.txt

 - case_sensitive: Case sensitive search for other occurrences
 - whole_words: Colorize only those occurrences, which are whole words

 Now plugin also saves applied attribs to helper file (*.cuda-colortext) and restores attribs later on file opening.
+On applying attrib, plugin marks file as "modified", it is Ok, it's needed to save helper file.

 Authors: